UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 The BMI is calculated with a simple formula of: (weight / (height^2)).
 To test this, edit and save the "Height" and "Weight" fields of a Donor in the "View Profile" panel, and then the BMI will be shown next to the BMI label.

+## Story 11

+## Story 12
+#### AC1
+Run AppUI > Log in as a Clinician with Staff Id = 0 and password = admin > Update the middle name to "test" and save these changes > Check in the history tab that this has been made > Click undo > This should show an UNDO action at the bottom of the history table > Navigate back to View Clinician > If the default details are shown, the test passes, otherwise it fails.
+Continue with this test for Story 14;

+## Story 13
+#### AC1
+Following Story 13's manual test, navigate to the history page > Click Redo > This should come up at the bottom of the history table showing a REDO action has occurred > Navigate to the View Clinicians page > the middle name should now show "test" in this field for the test to pass, otherwise it fails.

 ## Story 14
 #### AC1
 Run AppUI > Navigate to 'Login as Clinician' > Enter the default clinician details; StaffID - 0, Password - admin.